DivyaratanPopli/Kinship_Inference/pypackage/kin/README.md

 conda create -n test1 python=3.8 scipy=1.8.0 numpy=1.21.1 pandas=1.3.1 numba=0.55.1
 ```
 # Installation
-After downloading or cloning pypackage from this repository, you can install KIN
+After downloading or cloning pypackage from github, you can install KIN
 by typing from the terminal which should install all necessary dependencies:
 ```
 pip3 install _path_to_kin